 Name Description imageId ID of the AMI of which parameters are described.
 Type: xsd:string launchPermission Launch permissions of the AMI.
 Returned if launchPermission is specified.
 Type: LaunchPermissionItemType[] productCodes Product codes of the AMI.
 Returned if productCodes is specified.
-Type: ProductCodeItemType[] kernel ID of the kernel associated with the AMI.
+Type: ProductCodeItemType [] kernel ID of the kernel associated with the AMI.
 Returned if kernel is specified.
 Type: xsd:string ramdisk ID of the RAM disk associated with the AMI.
 Returned if ramdisk is specified.
 Type: xsd:string blockDeviceMapping Mapping that defines native device names to use when exposing virtual devices.
 Returned if blockDeviceMapping is specified.
-Type: BlockDeviceMappingItemType []
+Type: BlockDeviceMappingItemType [] platform The operating platform of the instance.
+Type: xsd:string

-'''

-<DescribeImageAttribute xmlns="http://ec2.amazonaws.com/doc/2008-05-05">
+<DescribeImageAttribute xmlns="http://ec2.amazonaws.com/doc/2008-08-08">

 <imageId>ami-61a54008</imageId>

 <launchPermission />

 </DescribeImageAttribute>

-'''